 Click “Themes” at the left side of the add-ons page.

 The Dark theme is Firefox’s dark mode.
-Everything in Firefox—-including the title bar, toolbars, and menus—will turn black or a dark shade of gray with the dark theme.
+Everything in Firefox — including the title bar, toolbars, and menus — will turn black or a dark shade of gray with the dark theme.

 The Light theme uses lighter grays.
 When you enable this theme, Firefox will use a light gray title bar and other elements, even when you have colored title bars enabled in Windows.

-To enable the Dark theme or any other theme, click the “Enable” button to the right of it.
+To enable the Dark theme — or any other theme — click the “Enable” button to the right of it.
 Firefox’s theme will instantly change.

 You can install more themes from the Themes section of the Mozilla Add-ons website.
+The default Firefox dark theme is elegant and minimalist, but if you’re looking for something more specific, there are a huge number of dark themes available.

 If you’ve enabled Firefox Sync, your selected theme will be synchronized to any other computers on which you’ve signed into Firefox.
-To view your Firefox Sync settings, click menu > Options > Firefox Account.

 - › Try Firefox’s Colorful New Theme System Before It’s Gone